leftfieldlabs/grow-poc/README.md

 ### Node.js install
 We use Node.js to run various project build tasks, install dependencies, and supplemental utilities.
 You may install Node.js by downloading an installer or by using a binaries to compile it yourself.
 Visit their download page and choose your preferred method or simply install using Homebrew:

-#### Method 1: Homebrew (leave off -g flag if you do not want to install globally, globally recommended for project-to-project convenience)
+#### Method 1: Homebrew (you may leave off the -g flag if you do not want to install Homebrew globally)
 ```sh
 $ brew install node -g
 ```